muggy8/improbable/have-and-havenot/fm9kS34V.md

 Would that mean the right decision is to make the most logical decision?

-What If I fail again?
+What if I fail again?

 These thoughts flowed in and out of my mind.